-Unless you have a constraint on space, always go for the elongated bowl.
-Most guys just hate to have their proprietary body part touching the bowl rim especially on a round bowl.
+Round bowls usually cost less and take up less space.
+They are generally shorter than the elongated bowl by about 2 inches.
+Unless you have a space constraint, always go for the elongated bowl.
+Most guys will hate to have their proprietary body part resting on the bowl rim, especially with a round pan.

 |One Piece Toilet||Two Piece Toilet|

-|Easy to clean||Since there is no joint between the bowl and tank, chances of dirt and bacteria accumulating are eliminated.||Grime, mold and bacteria can build up at the joint between the tank and bowl, making it hard to thoroughly clean without removing the tank.|
+|Easy to clean||Since there is no joint between the bowl and tank, chances of dirt and bacteria accumulating are eliminated.||Grime, mold and bacteria can build up at the joint between the tank and bowl, difficult to clean thoroughly without removing the tank.|

-|Tank Leakage||Only possibility is water from the tank leaking into the bowl.||Water not only can leak into the bowl, it can leak out if the tank-bowl coupling is not properly made or due to poor maintenance.|
+|Tank Leakage||Only possibility is water from the tank leaking into the bowl.||Water not only leaks into the bowl, it can leak out if the tank-bowl coupling is not properly made or due to age.|